Transgender and Non Binary Runner Policy

 Identifying as either having a gender which is in-between or beyond the two categories ‘man’ and ‘woman’, as fluctuating between ‘man’ and ‘woman’, or as having no gender, either permanently or some of the time.

-New in 2022, our registration platform Runsignup.com is offering a non-binary option for runners.
+Our registration platform Runsignup.com offers a non-binary option for runners.
 We are happy to pass this option on to our runners when they register.
 Note this should appear as an option when creating a Runsignup.com account.
 If you already have an account you may need to edit your account to show your gender as non-binary.
 Here are instructions on how to edit your profile.
-In addition, we will provide an opportunity in the registration process for transgender and non-binary runners to express their desired pronouns.
-Please note there will be no awarding in the nonbinary category.
-If you identify as non-binary but would like to compete for place awards we ask that you sign up for your birth gender pool.
+In addition to your Runsignup profile, we will ask your gender while registering for your Rut race with additional terms such as Two Spirit, Non Binary, agender, genderqueer, and other.
+Lastly, we will provide an opportunity for our runners to express their desired pronouns.
+Beginning in 2024 we will have a podium ceremony for the top three overall non-binary runners in each event.